orayoraiss/Demo/README.md

-some lignes for update file
+some lignes for update file after updating in very bad